 If the due date for a report or tax payment falls Saturday, Sunday, or a legal holiday, reports and payments are considered on time if they are received on or before the following business day.

-Step 8: Document and store your payroll records.
 Minnesota requires you to keep records on employees for at least three years.
 Information should include contact information for you and your employee, pay stub information, a record of free meals, and proof of age of minors.
 Federal law requires you to keep payroll tax records for at least four years.

-Step 9: Do year-end payroll tax reports.
 Send the federal Forms W-2 (for employees) and 1099 (for contractors) to your workers by Jan.
 31 after the year for which you’re reporting.
 You’ll also have to send copies and summary pages of each to the IRS.

 You can download our free checklist on how to do payroll in Minnesota to help you stay on track while you’re working through these steps.

-Minnesota Payroll Laws, Taxes & Regulations
+Minnesota Payroll Taxes, Laws & Regulations

 No matter what state you are in, most businesses must pay Federal Insurance Contributions Act (FICA) taxes.
 The current FICA tax rate for Social Security is 6.2% and 1.45% for Medicare.
 Both you and the employee will pay these taxes, each paying 7.65% for the combined taxes.
 Federal unemployment taxes are 6% of each employee’s check, up to the first $7,000—employees don’t pay this, you do.